yuxuanxc/tp/docs/DeveloperGuide.md

 **MSS**

 1. User wishes to exit TrackPad.
-2. User provides the command to exit.
+2. User enters the command to exit.
 3. TrackPad closes.

     Use case ends.